-A lack of sleep can negatively impact your overall health, including your eyes.
+Lack of sleep can negatively impact your overall health, including your eyes.
 Without enough sleep we can experience dry eyes and irritation.
 Check out our previous blog post for more information on how sleep affects your eyes.

 8) Touching or rubbing your eyes

-9) Not eating a nutrient-rich diet
+10) Not eating a nutrient-rich diet

 Drinking enough water is also important.
 Without water, your eyes are more likely to feel dry and become irritated as a result.
-Including a variety of nutrient-dense foods won't just benefit your eyes, it will help promote overall health.
+Including a variety of nutrient-dense food won't just benefit your eyes, it will help promote overall health.

 11) Not drinking enough water